Echimalj/multiomic-spatial-integration/README.md

 ├── README.md
 └── .gitignore
 ```
+### Note: Files under 'notebooks'
+These files represent the modular, production-ready pipeline for spatial transcriptomics integration.
+Although organized under notebooks/, they are implemented as .py scripts for:
+   * reproducibility
+   * version control stability
+   * compatibility with HPC and batch execution

+Each script:
+   * uses utils
+   * mirrors the logical steps of the analysis pipeline
+   * can be run independently or as part of the full workflow

+### Example notebooks:
+This folder contains the original interactive notebooks and R Markdown files used during method development.

+These files:
+* provide step-by-step exploratory workflows
+* include intermediate checks and visualizations
+* reflect the iterative development process

+Recommended usage
+* Use the .py scripts in notebooks → reproducible pipeline execution
+* Use the Examples/ folder for:
+      * understanding the workflow
+      * debugging
+      * exploratory analysis
+      * adapting to new datasets

 ## Stage 1: snRNA-seq Reference Preparation
 Annotated snRNA-seq data are used as the cellular reference for spatial deconvolution.